-There really should be no mystery as to the components of work which come together to form teams.
-Literally for millennia this has been taking place.
+There really should be no mystery as to the components of work that come together to form teams.
+Literally, for millennia this has been taking place.
 It is in vogue today to speak of “agile” organizations as if this is some breakthrough insight.
 Again, nothing new.
 In 480 BC, the Greeks, led by Themistocles, defeated the Persian navy at the battle of Salamis.
-Why?, they were more agile.
+Why? they were more agile.
 Outnumbered overwhelmingly, they adapted tactics and had better, more agile vessels.
-Some historians believe that the battle of Salamis is the most significant naval engagement in history for by defeating the Persians, the Greek city states were able to evolve and bring a crazy idea like democracy into existence.
+Some historians believe that the battle of Salamis is the most significant naval engagement in history for by defeating the Persians, the Greek city-states were able to evolve and bring a crazy idea like democracy into existence.
 Oh yes, despite his triumph, Themistocles was eventually exiled from Athens and ended up living in the Persian court, only illustrating the axiom that no good deed goes unpunished.

 Agility in organization design was historically the only advantage that opposing forces could possibly muster from the Roman phalanx through to Mongol horsemen and archers led by Genghis Khan to Nelson at Trafalgar.
 Technology played a much smaller role.
 We seem to have forgotten this.